or scroll for handy tips and a little nostalgia.

 Nothing says summer (and party time) like punch.
-This Ceylon Punch recipe is non-alcoholic, so everyone can enjoy it.
+Ceylon Punch recipe is a non-alcoholic punch recipe, too, so everyone can enjoy it.

 Celebrating with punch

 Punch has long been a celebratory drink.

 Our big family parties in the 80’s definitely weren’t complete without a giant punch bowl in the middle of the table and Nan Mac’s Mock Chicken.

 So, what better way to celebrate my return to the Hunter Valley (after nearly 20 years in Sydney) than with Nana Ling’s Prize-winning Punch recipe.

 A few weeks ago, I made the 165 km move from Sydney back to the Hunter Valley.
 It’s only been a few weeks, but already I’m completely at home again in the Hunter Valley.